MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table-retention-policy.md

 ---
-title: Use the one-click table retention policy wizard to change the retention policy for a table in Azure Data Explorer.
+title: Use the table retention policy wizard to change the retention policy for a table in Azure Data Explorer.
-description: In this article, you learn how to change a table's retention policy using the one-click experience. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 06/22/2022
+description: In this article, you learn how to change a table's retention policy using the retention policy wizard. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 06/22/2022